On graded Going down domains: Graded going down domains

 \section{Graded going down domains}

-The most natural examples of going-down domains are arbitrary Pr\"ufer domains, arbitrary domains of (Krull) dimension at most $1$, and certain pullbacks.
-In this section we define the graded-analogue of going-down domain and study its properties.
-It can be seen from the definition that every going-down (graded) domain is a graded going-down domain.
+The most natural examples of going-down domains are Pr\"ufer domains, domains of (Krull) dimension at most $1$, and certain pullbacks.
+In this section we define the graded-analogue of going-down domains and study their properties.